Last Updated on

 During pregnancy, care should be taken to eat healthy and nutritious meals.
-A balanced diet with lots of proteins and carbohydrates, green leafy vegetables, and fruits will help to maintain the energy levels and combat fatigue and tiredness, resulting in a better mood.
+A balanced diet with lots of proteins and carbohydrates, green leafy vegetables, and fruits will help you maintain the energy levels and combat fatigue and tiredness, which will improve your mood.

 Maintain an active routine during pregnancy by indulging in light exercises or regular walks.
 Staying active and fit during pregnancy may take care of mood swings and anger by releasing endorphins, keeping you in a happy and positive state of mind.

-It is beneficial for pregnant women to indulge in hobbies they enjoy – relaxing or spending time with their friends, going out for movies, painting, listening to music, or gardening can help relieve stress and divert one’s attention to more productive and entertaining things.
+It is beneficial for pregnant women to indulge in hobbies they enjoy – relaxing or spending time with their friends, going out for movies, painting, listening to music, or gardening.
+These activities can help relieve stress and divert one’s attention to more productive and entertaining things.

 Pregnant women may take up meditation or yoga to deal with stress and anger.
 It is advisable to learn deep breathing exercises that will help in releasing tension and calming the self.

 Deep breathing can be a great stress-buster when done right.
 Here are a few breathing exercises you can do during pregnancy:

 - Pranayama: This is a breathing exercise that has several benefits, including having a calming effect on the mind.
 Here’s a basic pranayama exercise that you can do: take a deep breath, hold, and breathe out from your nose.
 Do this in 5-second intervals, for 10 minutes.

 - Deep and Shallow Breathing: Breathe in from your nose and hold for a few seconds.
 Then, breathe out from your mouth.
 Keep doing this in 5-second intervals for 10 minutes every day.